Healthdirect Free Australian health advice you can count on.

 Your doctor will want to rule out other conditions that can cause abnormal vaginal bleeding.
 These can include:

-Your doctor will talk with you about tests for a diagnosis.
-They can also refer you to specialists for tests.
+Your doctor will talk with you about tests to confirm a diagnosis.
+They may also refer you to a specialist for further tests.

 How is uterine cancer diagnosed?

-In a pelvic exam, your doctor will physically examine you for any swelling or lumps.
-Your doctor may feel your abdomen.
-They may also place two fingers inside your vagina while pressing on your abdomen.
+During a pelvic exam, your doctor will examine your abdomen and uterus for any swelling or lumps.
+They may also place two gloved fingers inside your vagina while pressing on your abdomen.

-A pelvic ultrasound uses soundwaves to create images.
-This test can detect tumours of the uterus.
+A pelvic ultrasound uses soundwaves to create images of your organs.

 The pelvic ultrasound can be done in 2 ways.

-• Abdominal ultrasound, where the ultrasound is done using an ultrasound probe on the outside of the belly).
+• Abdominal ultrasound — where the scan is performed with an ultrasound probe placed on your abdomen.

-• Transvaginal ultrasound, where the ultrasound is done using an ultrasound probe placed gently inside your vagina.
+• Transvaginal ultrasound — where, with your consent, the scan is performed using an ultrasound probe placed gently inside your vagina.

-These ultrasounds are usually done together.
-If you feel discomfort or embarrassment, you can talk to the doctor beforehand.
+In many cases, the sonographer will perform both types of scans, to get the best images of your uterus.
+If you feel discomfort, speak to your doctor or the sonographer before the scan.
 It may help to choose a sonographer that you are comfortable with.
 You may also choose to have someone familiar in the room with you.

-If these tests detect a tumour, your doctor will then refer you for a biopsy.
-This will take a sample of cells from your uterus.
-These will be examined for uterine cancer.
+If these tests detect a tumour, your doctor will refer you for a biopsy, during which a specialist will take a sample of cells from your uterus to be examined in a lab.
+In some cases, the biopsy can be performed by your doctor in their office.

-Your doctor may also suggest other tests, such as an:
+Depending on your situation, your doctor may also recommend other tests, such as an:

 How is cancer of the uterus treated?

-Cancer of the uterus is normally treated with surgery.
+Cancer of the uterus is normally treated with surgery to remove your uterus and cervix, along with both fallopian tubes and ovaries.
+This operation is called a total hysterectomy with bilateral salpingo-oophorectomy.
+In some cases, you may be able to keep your ovaries.
 Your doctor will talk you through the procedure and what is involved.

-If cancer is found in your lymph nodes, your doctor may recommend additional treatment such as:
+If the cancer is more advanced, your doctor may recommend additional treatments such as:

 • pelvic examinations